mattirizarry/CS425/Project2/README.md

 #### 1. How many critical sections should the producer function have, why?

+The `producer()` has two critical sections.
+The first critical section is the `while` loop that checks if the buffer is full.
+If it is not, then the `producer()` will wait.
+The second critical section is where the `producer()` actually increments the value.
+This is to ensure that the `producer()` does not increment the value if the buffer is full.
+Then, it keeps track of how many values have been produced.
+Once the `producer()` has produced all the values, it will signal to the `consumer()` That it is ready for it to start consuming values from the buffer.

 #### 2. How many critical sections should the consumer function have, why?

+The consumer also has two critical functions, but the check is a bit different than the producer.
+The first critical section checks if the number of `produced` is equal to the number of `consumed`.
+This tells the consumer that the `producer()` is still producing values and to wait until the `producer()` is full to start consuming values.

+Once the `producer()` is full, the consumer will start consuming values from the buffer.
+Once all this is done, it will increment the consumed value, and signal to the `producer()` that it is ready to start producing values again.

 ## Experimental Results